 Despite moving to the USA, I am proud to say that I am still an ardent follower and supporter of Leeds United (although unfortunately, my trips to Elland Road are less frequent nowadays!).

 I thought it would be interesting and fun to put together and post my own personal top 10 list of the best Leeds United players of all time.

-Top 10 lists always have, by their nature, an element of subjectivity and it is not always easy to compare players who may play different in positions, or in different eras.
+Top 10 lists always have, by their nature, an element of subjectivity, and it is not always easy to compare players who may play different positions or in different eras.